ksondere/geogle/README.md

-genny
+geneoogle
 ========

-Experimenting with kinpoint ideas on meteor
+Experimenting with geneology ideas on meteor